blueoc-phucpham/notes/README.md

 - Document (following template) → required to estimate tasks.
 - Write unit tests for both FE & BE.
 - Actively discuss requirements, technical issues, and documentation writing via meeting/Skype/call.
-- Report: Daily progress report through Skype, demo work at the end of each week.
+- Report: Daily progress report in daily standup (10:30 AM), demo work at the end of each week.

 ## User Stories